The Show Must Go: The Show Must Go... on the Road Tour

 Hedley announced a tour across Canada in support of the album.
 Fefe Dobson and Stereos were supporting acts for the entire tour, while Boys Like Girls supported the dates from March 28 to April 10, and Faber Drive supported the other eight dates.
 A live album called Go With the Show was released in a CD/DVD pack on November 9, 2010.
-The CD contains tracks from the three final destinations of the tour, as well as a documentary and bonus features on the DVD.
+The CD contains tracks from the three final destinations of the tour from the first leg, as well as a documentary and bonus features on the DVD.

 A second leg was announced on May 25, 2010.
 The opening acts touring with the band are San Sebastian, These Kids Wear Crowns, and Lights.